0xnogo/nogo/content/projects.md

 None yet
 ## Active projects

-### Sandwich detector [WIP]
+### Sandwich Scanner
-Sandwich detector is on-chain data analysis tool to detect sandwich attacks.
+Sandwich Scanner is on-chain data analysis tool to detect sandwich attacks.
-As I wanted to learn about sdk development in typescript, the core detection logic will sit in a specific sdk package.
-It is a work in progress and is currently being developed in [this repo](https://github.com/0xnogo/sandwich-detector-sdk).
+As I wanted to learn about sdk development in typescript, the core detection logic will sit in a [library](https://github.com/0xnogo/sandwich-scanner).

-A backend and a frontend will be probably developped.
+Learnings:
+* Sandwich attack detection logic
+* Create a library with typescript
+* Testing with jest with mocking
+* CI/CD with github actions

 Tech:
-* sdk: Typescript, ethers.js
+* sdk: Typescript, jest, ethers, axios, covalent api
-* ??Backend??: nodejs, express, mongodb
-* Frontend: React, TailwindCSS, wagmi

 ### NFTLender
 NFTLender is a playground nft-based lending protocol.
 In simple world, you can deposit your NFTs as collateral.
 Each NFT will weight based on the floor price of the collection.
 With that, borrow ETH from the protocol, reimburse your loans and get liquidated 🤑.

-Fun project to learn about DeFi and NFT and try out some cool projects (Foundry and wagmi.js).
+Learnings:
+* Foundry (testing + deployment scripts)
+* Logic behing lending protocol
+* wagmi.js/react: hooks and web3 state management

 Tech:
 * Backend: Solidity, Foundry